mastoffel/partR2/README.md

 ### Citation

-When using it, please cite our [preprint](https://www.biorxiv.org/content/10.1101/2020.07.26.221168v1.abstract) for now, and look out for the peer-reviewed paper, which will hopefully come out soon.
+When using `partR2`, please cite our [preprint](https://www.biorxiv.org/content/10.1101/2020.07.26.221168v1.abstract) for now, and look out for the peer-reviewed paper, which will hopefully come out soon.